Child With Colorful Hands

 Pexels Photo 6182099

 The foster carer may also need training in giving any clinical interventions to the foster child, often provided by the local hospital or nurse practitioner.
 There may be a requirement to complete this on a named child basis and to undertake refresher training.
 The foster carer may need to understand and receive training in moving and handling, and using any equipment or disability aids needed for the child or young person.
+Foster carers should ensure they are familiar with and adhere to any medication policies and recording requirements.
+Risk assessments and safer care policies should also be updated to reflect the specific needs of the child, and consider the needs all household members.

 Blowing Bubbles